 By Elena Paravantes, RDN, Registered Dietitian Nutritionist, Mediterranean Diet Expert

 Τhe Mediterranean Diet has been characterized as the gold standard of diets.
+Once again it was voted best diet!
 Not an exaggeration, it has existed for decades in certain areas of the Mediterranean and has hundreds of studies supporting it.
 Initially, known as the ultimate heart healthy diet, new research has shown that its benefits are much larger.
 This pattern of eating may protect from cancer, help you live longer, protect your brain and even improve mood.
 It is also sustainable, low on the food chain and affordable.

 While numerous studies (and the media) have made the diet more popular than ever, the definitions of the diet are a bit confusing and misleading.
 Is it the diet of all the Mediterranean or certain areas?
 How much olive oil are you supposed to consume?
 Can you eat a lot of pizza and pasta?
 What about the wine?
 Is the Mediterranean diet the same as Mediterranean cuisine?
 If you are looking for answers to these questions, you can find them all here at OliveTomato’s Complete guide to the Mediterranean Diet.
 The information you find here is not only based on science but lifelong, firsthand experience.